Important COVID-19 Update: We offer free consultations via phone, video, or in-person. Here’s information about our process during this time.

 • Distributing the remaining estate assets to the beneficiaries after bills and taxes are paid

 There are frequently unexpected complexities to the probate process, which is why so many attorneys, like ours, work hard to help clients avoid the process.
 Nevertheless, we’re here to manage all legal complications in order to lighten the burden on you and your family during this difficult time.
-We’ll stand by you every step of the way, clarifying issues as we address them, and offering you the compassion that is, for us, an integral part of our job.
-Contact our law firm for a free consultation.
+We’ll stand by you every step of the way, clarifying issues as we address them and offering you the compassion that is, for us, an integral part of our job.